CodeScop/Oge-Mai-Field-Guide/desexpeditionresources.md

   Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
 I am therefore listing all of them there without subareas for this part.
 Alnu is consistently present at Base Camp if you need to find them.

+  - Global Battles: Imali (150 words for 1-2), Shashi (250 words for 2-3), Attleas (350 words for 3-4)
   - FOREST
   - 3PC Battles: Czanus (700 words for 7), Velts: Desert (1200 words for 12)
   - Gansu Battles: Pipit (900 words for 9)
-  - Dig, Ruins Battles: Lubu (450 words for 4-5)
+  - DigS, Ruins Battles: Lubu (450 words for 4-5)
-  - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5 Hunter Tokens)
+  - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25), Valley of the Sheep (25)
+  - Hunt S3 Quests: Moving Flora (10)

-- **Late May 2020 Sources Outside the Hunt:**
+- **Late June-July 2020 Sources Outside the Hunt:**

-  Late May 2020 sources are Hunt monsters and orange monsters (though often even orangey shades of brown are included).
-I'm counting Pride Sassi as "outside the Hunt" because he's visible whether you've unlocked the Hunt or not.
+  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

-  - outside game
+  - FOREST
+  - 3PC Battles: Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Yasri (1250 words for 12-13)
+  - Gansu Battles: Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Rulo (550 words for 5-6), Wetu (1100 words for 11)
   - DESERT EXPEDITION:

-    - Dig Battles: Sakish (350 words for 3-4), Pride Sassi (600 words for 6), Kapir (800 words for 8)
+    - Dig Battles: Hunt monsters only
-    - Ruins Battles: Pride Sassi (600 words for 6), Ripos (1800 words for 18)
+    - Ruins Battles: Hunt monsters only
+  - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)